Welcome to the homepage of Moseley Ashfield Cricket Club.

 Our picturesque ground, off Yardley Wood Road is one of Moseley’s hidden gems.
 As well as holding the club’s Warwickshire league matches, it’s also the home ground of the Old Moseley Arms cricket team and hosts fixtures in the ever-growing Local Leagues competition.

-2015 promises to be an exciting season for the club both on and off the field.
-Our senior teams have been boosted by the return of several former players which should make us significantly more competitive across all three teams.
-Meanwhile, we will continue to build on the momentum created last season to raise the profile of the club in the local community and to upgrade our facilities.
+2016 promises to be an exciting season for the club both on and off the field.
+Our senior teams have been boosted by several new recruits over the winter which should make us significantly more competitive across all three teams.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.